 Students are expected to attend all elements of the M.Phil. programme, in person for those components scheduled for this modality.
-Attendance at the weekly Research Seminar held on Thursday evenings at 17:15hrs (via Zoom at least for Michaelmas Term) is strongly recommended.
+Attendance at the weekly Research Seminar held on Thursday evenings at 16:00hrs is strongly recommended.

 To qualify for the award of the M.Phil., a student must achieve a credit-weighted average mark of at least 50% across the taught modules, and either pass taught modules amounting to 60 credits, or pass taught modules amounting to 50 credits achieving a minimum mark of 40% in any failed modules; and achieve a mark of at least 50% in the dissertation.